Good stacking is not "more peptides." It is adding the missing piece after the main compound has already defined the problem.

 Growth-factor context: GH-axis compounds, BPC-157, TB-500/TB-4, and GHK-Cu deserve caution in active malignancy or unresolved growth-factor risk contexts.

-GLP-1 context: do not escalate GLP-1 stacks through dehydration, constipation, appetite collapse, elevated resting heart rate, insomnia, or training collapse.
+GLP-1 context: dehydration, constipation, appetite collapse, elevated resting heart rate, insomnia, or training collapse are the conditions a GLP-1 stack does not escalate through.

 GH-axis monitoring: tesamorelin, ipamorelin combinations, sermorelin, MK-677, or hGH-style protocols should be tracked with IGF-1 and glucose context when used beyond casual short pulses.